When Networks Meet SaaS

 When Carta signs a startup customer, that customer brings over their pool of shareholders (investors and employees).
 Improved visibility of their holdings is certainly useful for them, but it is even more useful if they can view all of their holdings (across multiple startups) in the same interface.
 So these shareholders are organically incentivized to bring other startups to Carta who then bring over their remaining pool of shareholders.
 This process continues over and over, and as the number of startups on Carta increases, it becomes more useful for all shareholders.
 This is, in fact, a cross-side network effect (and not simple word-of-mouth) because the product becomes more useful to one side of the network as the other side scales.

-If this sounds familiar, its because Github and Slack exhibit very similar dynamics.
+If this sounds familiar, it is because Github, Slack, Figma, and Notion exhibit very similar dynamics.
 The only difference is that it is collaborators working with other teams (internal or external to a company) who help grow the network.
 These collaborators act as “same-side” network bridges, organically attracting new users to the free plan, as well as converting them to paid plans when the intra-company network expands beyond the free tier.
 In short, their network effects exhibit the bridging pattern seen on just the right side of the visual above.

 SaaS + Secondary developer platform or marketplace